ishwarchandratiwari/sparkpost-api-documentation/services/webhooks.md

 ### Retrieve Status Information (Querying and Paging) [GET]

-Retrieve status information regarding batches that have been generated for the given webhook by specifying its id in the URI path.
-Status information includes the successes of batches that previously failed to reach the webhook's target URL and batches that are currently in a failed state.
+Retrieve status information regarding batches that have been generated for the given webhook by specifying its id in the URI path and any filterable parameters.

 + Parameters
   + id (required, uuid, `12affc24-f183-11e3-9234-3c15c2c818c2`) ...
 UUID identifying a webhook